CCD / FAITH FORMATION CLASSES

 First Holy Communion

-First Reconciliation and First Communion preparation classes are held Sunday mornings, 8:30 a.m. to 10:15 a.m.
+First Reconciliation and First Communion preparation classes are held Sunday mornings from 10 a.m. to 11:30 a.m.
 September through April.
-It is expected students will attend the 10:30 a.m.
-Mass together with their family during this time.
+It is expected students will attend Mass together prior to class in English at 8:45 a.m. or after class in Spanish at 12:15 p.m.
 Children must be pre-registered with the Religious Education Office with a copy of their Baptismal certificate.
 Registration begins in August.
 Students attending St. Helen Catholic School receive religious instruction during the school day.
 For further information contact the Religious Education Office at 772-562-5954.

 Important Things to Know to Receive Communion